-1. To familiarizes students with the key concepts of linguistics and develop awareness of the latest trends in language study
+1. To familiarize students with the key concepts of linguistics and develop awareness of objective study of language

-2. To lead to a greater understanding of the human communicative action through an objective study of language
+2. To lead to a greater understanding of the human communicative action through an

 3. To know and appreciate the location of literature within humanities